DevriX/WordPress-Setup/README.md

 This is an example `README.md` file, which we are using when we create a new project setup.
 The details in this repository are representing the usual setup, details and all important details for the project.

+The repository usually contains the whole WordPress directory, together with the Core, all themes and plugins.

+Media files are excluded from the repository and we are using an external source or a plugin for getting the images directly from the production/staging/media server.

 The repository can be used as an example repository for a new project and it will be improved over the time.

 ___